Fraticelli

-The name Fraticelli is used for various sects, which appeared in the thirteenth, fourteenth and fifteenth centuries, principally in Italy, that separated from the Franciscan Order on account of the disputes concerning poverty.
-The Apostolics (also known as Pseudo-Apostles or Apostolic Brethren) are excluded from the category, because admission to the Order of St. Francis was expressly denied to their founder, Gerard Segarelli.
+The name Fraticelli is used for various sects, which appeared in the thirteenth, fourteenth and fifteenth centuries, principally in Italy, that split from the Franciscan Order on account of the disputes concerning poverty.
+It is necessary to differentiate the various groups of Fraticelli, although the term may be applied to all.
+The main groups were the Fraticelli de Paupere Vita and the Fraticelli de Opinione (also called Michaelites).

+The Apostolics (also known as Pseudo-Apostles or Apostolic Brethren) are excluded from the category, because admission to the Order of Saint Francis was expressly denied to their founder, Gerard Segarelli.
 The Apostolics had no connection to the Franciscans, in fact desiring to exterminate them.
-It is necessary to differentiate the various groups of Fraticelli, although the one term may be applied to all.

-Umberto Eco's novel The Name of the Rose is set against the prosecution of Fraticelli.
+Umberto Eco's novel The Name of the Rose is set against the persecution of Fraticelli.

-Word origin
+Etymology

-Etymologically, Fraticelli is a diminutive derived from the Italian frate (plural frati), itself derived from Latin Frater 'brother', in Italian often shortened to Fra when referring to members of religious orders.
+Fraticelli is a diminutive of the Italian frate (plural frati), itself derived from Latin Frater “brother”, often shortened to Fra when referring to members of religious orders.

 Frati was a designation of the members of the mendicant orders founded during the thirteenth century, principally the Franciscans.
 The Latin Fraterculus does not occur in the old records which concern the Fraticelli.
-Etymologically the name Friars Minor (Fratres Minores) is equivalent to the diminutive Fraticellus.
-The ideal of the founder of the Friars Minor, Saint Francis of Assisi, was that his disciples, by evangelical poverty, complete self-denial, and humility, should lead the world back to Christ.
+Etymologically, the name Friars Minor (Fratres Minores) is equivalent to the diminutive Fraticellus.
+The ideal of the founder of the Friars Minor, Saint Francis of Assisi, was that his disciples, by evangelical poverty, complete self-denial, and humility, should lead the world back to Jesus Christ.
 The Italian people designated as Fraticelli all the members of religious orders (particularly mendicants), and especially hermits, whether these observed monastic precepts or regulated their own lives.